 - We recommend that an authorized technician perform the annual check.
-The technician will check functionality, all connections, the electric motor status and the battery condition. - Fuses are located in the following locations. - Lead/Acid 60A Battery pack fuses one in each battery pack. - Lead/Acid & Lithium 5Ax2 electrical circuit fuses under the rear cover. - Note: No fuses in Lithium battery Pack, Automatic cut out on PCB discharge capability is 30A and peak 70A 5 seconds.
+The technician will check functionality, all connections, the electric motor status and the battery condition. - Fuse replacement should be done only by a service representative.
+Fuses are located in the following locations. - 60A Battery pack fuses one in each battery pack - 5Ax2 electrical circuit fuses under the rear cover.